junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 2. Do not let flies and other insects land or crawl on food.
 These insects carry germs and spread disease.
 Do not leave food scraps or dirty dishes lying around, as these attract flies and breed germs.
 Protect food by keeping it covered or in boxes or cabinets with wire screens.

 3. Before eating fruit that has fallen to the ground, wash it well.
-Do not let children pick up and eat food that has been droppedwash it first.
+Do not let children pick up and eat food that has been dropped, wash it first.

 4. Only eat meat and fish that is well cooked.
 Be careful that roasted meat, especially pork and fish, do not have raw parts inside.
 Raw pork carries dangerous diseases.